-- 1. Unsatisfactory achievement of performance level in the clinical or classroom objectives. - 2.
+- 1. Unsatisfactory achievement of performance level in the clinical or classroom objectives. - Continuous poor performance on assignments or competencies. - Lack of exam reproducibility after completion of competency. - Time keeping violations - Excessive attendance issues (excused or unexcused) - 2.
 Failure to establish effective working relationships with healthcare team members in providing patient care. - 3.
 Failure to establish effective relationships with other students, technologists and/or patients. - 4.
 Violation of ARRT Standards of Ethics. - 5.
 The Radiologic Technology Program does not consider the use of alcoholic beverages or illegal drugs as necessary or conducive to the processes of higher education.
 If a Radiography student is suspected to be under the influence of alcohol or mind altering drug(s) during a class, lab or clinical assignment, the following will occur. - a.
 The student will be sent from the clinical or campus area immediately. - b.
 The Clinical Coordinator and/or Program Director will be notified immediately.
 If neither of these two people can be reached, then the Dean of Health Sciences will be notified. - c.
 The student will be sent home or to the Program Director's office.
-They will not return to the classroom or clinical site until directed to do so by the Program director or Clinical Coordinator. - d.
+They will not return to the classroom or clinical site until directed to do so by the Program Director or Clinical Coordinator after passing a drug test. - d.
 The student may be permanently dismissed from the Radiologic Technology Program, at the discretion of the Program Director. - 6.
 If there is evidence of a pattern of substance abuse, the student will be: - a.
 Required to withdraw from the program. - b.
 Counseled regarding the availability for a recognized program of substance abuse treatment. - c.
 Required to obtain written verification from a physician or psychologist that they are no longer chemically dependent. - d.
 Permanently dismissed from the campus for a repeated offense. - 7.
 Unsafe clinical practice.
-It is understood that unsafe practice may include either a combination of several or repetitive examples of the following: - a.
+It is understood that unsafe practice may include either a combination of several or repetitive examples of the following:

+- a.
 Errors in recordings of pertinent clinical data - b.
 Failure of safely adopting basic patient care skills to actual patient care resulting in actual or potential patient harm.
 This is relative to the degree of completion of the RADIOLOGIC TECHNOLOGY curriculum. - c.
 Failure to demonstrate sound judgment relative to the student's degree of RADIOLOGIC TECHNOLOGY curriculum completion.

-- d.
-Allowing personal or emotional problems to interfere with safe & appropriate diagnostic services to the patient. - 8.
-Failure to assume the responsibilities of a student in the RADIOLOGIC TECHNOLOGY program: - a.
+d.
+Allowing personal or emotional problems to interfere with safe & appropriate diagnostic services to the patient.

+- 8. Failure to assume the responsibilities of a student in the RADIOLOGIC TECHNOLOGY program: - a.
 Excessive tardiness or absences. - b.
 Inappropriate personal appearance or inappropriate clinical behavior. - c.
-Unethical or immoral behavior, i.e., lying, cheating, stealing, etc. Serious violations may warrant immediate dismissal from the program. - d.
+Unethical or immoral behavior, i.e., lying, cheating, stealing, falling asleep, etc. Serious violations may warrant immediate dismissal from the program. - d.
 Repeated failure to submit required written work in the clinical area or repeated lateness in submitting work. - 9.
 Failure to meet the "Clinical Guidelines & Competency levels" of the Radiologic Technology program. - 10.
 Violation of HIPAA or patient confidentiality. - 11.
 Removal of Student If the college is required to remove a student from an affiliate site, the college has the right to temporarily or permanently remove the student from the program.
 See Re-entry policy.

-In instances where a student is warned and correction does not need to be monitored, student will sign the warning notice and understand that if behavior is not corrected they will be dismissed from the program.
+In instances where a student is warned and correction does not need to be monitored, the student will sign the warning notice and understand that if behavior is not corrected they will be dismissed from the program.
 This occurs when a warning notice is in effect through graduation.